Hedging the Drift: Learning to Optimize under Non-Stationarity: Extensions to Other Bandit Models

 In this section, we demonstrate the generality of our established results.
 As illustrative examples, we apply our technique to several bandit settings, including multi-armed bandits \citep{ABF02}, the generalized linear bandits \citep{FCAS10,LLZ17}, and the combinatorial semi-bandits \citep{GKJ12,KWAS15}.
 A preview of the results is shown in Table \ref{table:application}.
+Note that for generalized linear bandits, we need to impose Assumption \ref{ass:reg}.
+On the other hand, for multi-armed bandits, this assumption is always valid while for combinatorial semi-bandits, this assumption is not required.